A quick introduction

 - NB: NB: Engage with your interviewer, be relaxed and friendly, COMMUNICATE.

-- Fluency is an important scoring criteria; this is achieved particularly by means of using link phrases (connectors), for which the testers will be actively looking in your discourse – it is therefore important to know and practice a list of such phrases which you can employ naturally.
+- Fluency is an important scoring criterium; such fluency is achieved particularly by means of using link phrases (connectors), for which the testers will be actively looking in your discourse – it is therefore important to know and practice a list of such phrases which you can employ naturally.
 In general, it is critical not to get hung up on searching desperately for specific words that may have momentarily abandoned you; use whatever others that come most readily to your tongue at that moment, even if you also have to use additional description to communicate your point.

 - Coherence is important.
 Don’t launch willy-nilly into a torrent of speech, hell-bent on appearing to be answering the question, but without any thought or plan.
 Communication is more than filling time with sound – true communication is based on transmitting a MEANINGFUL MESSAGE.
 The typical structure for such is: intro/body of proof/conclusion.
 Organize your thoughts.